Falcons’ Kyle Pitts hoping to have breakout season

-FLOWERY BRANCH — One of the key highlights of the Falcons’ practices during training camp were the one-on-one matchups between tight end Kyle Pitts and safety Jessie Bates III.
+FLOWERY BRANCH — A key highlight of the Falcons’ practices during training camp were the one-on-one matchups between tight end Kyle Pitts and safety Jessie Bates III.

 “Kyle, that’s my guy,” Bates said.
 “Same agent.
 Same people.
 He’s coming off a year where he wants to prove himself.”